 The Stanford Teacher Education Program (STEP) is committed to supporting a diverse and talented cohort of teaching candidates.
 Stanford has established two initiatives to support the cost of education for STEP students.
 These are the Dorothy Durfee Avery Loan Forgiveness Program and STEP tuition fellowships that are offered to over 90% of incoming STEP students.
 Combined with a variety of federal loan forgiveness programs, many teacher candidates are able to attend STEP free of cost while receiving a living stipend while in the program.

-A Stanford forgivable loan is available to STEP students via the Dorothy Durfee Avery Loan Forgiveness Program if the students apply and are eligible for the federal Perkins loan.
+A Stanford forgivable loan is available to STEP students via the Dorothy Durfee Avery Loan Forgiveness Program.

 After completion of STEP, students must work in a public school or an underserved private school in the United States.
 The student never has to make payments on the loan as long as she or he is teaching in an eligible school.
 After two years of eligible teaching half of the loan is forgiven and after four years the remainder is forgiven.

 This initiative will underwrite the full cost of tuition for up to five STEP students per year.
 Awards will be determined by a combination of need, merit and commitment to under-served youth and communities.

 STEP offers up to $25,000 in tuition fellowships to eligible students.
 Approximately 97% of teacher candidates receive STEP fellowships.

 Applicants who are interested in being considered for a STEP tuition fellowship must complete the Fellowship section on the STEP supplemental form as part of the online admission application.
 Most awards are granted on a combination of need and merit.
 Admitted applicants are notified of their fellowship award soon after admission decisions are made.